 So you don't have employees but you use statements all the time.
 And there's a report you view every day.
 Guess what?
-You can get to your common tasks quickly, using the toolbar.
+You can customize your toolbar with links to what you use the most.
+Simply select the Customize button on the far right (or bottom of, if your toolbar is vertical) of the toolbar to get started.